Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Discussion

 \textit{Misclassifications by TMKNet:} We investigate the types of misclassifications performed by TMKNet and show the confusion matrix for a typical case (subject $1$, session $1$) of NinaproDB6 dataset in Fig. \ref{fig:conf}.
 It can be observed that the highest number of misclassifications are made for MW (medium wrap) movement, which are mostly misclassified as AT (adducted thumb).
 This is followed by misclassifications for AT, most of which are predicted as MW.
 It is interesting to note that MW and AT have similar gesture formation patterns, i.e., thumb-vs-all-finger closing and also have nearly similar thumb adduction \cite{palermo2017repeatability}.
-Thus, the mistakes made by the model are for the hand gestures that are closely related, which is a more difficult task compared to others where the patterns are different.
+Thus, the mistakes made by the model are for the hand gestures that are closely related.

 \textit{Inter-subject performance:} As discussed in Section \ref{sec:gaps}, the domain shift occurs across sessions and subjects.
 In this article, TSMNet was shown to provide the best performance for the inter-session scenario.
 We also trained TMKNet for the inter-subject scenario with both datasets, and found that the performance metrics were poorer compared to TSMNet.
-This can potentially be due to the choice of architecture that was optimized for inter-session performance, and further investigation is needed to correct this with with a more detailed architecture search targeted at improving inter-subject performance.
+This can potentially be due to the choice of architecture that was optimized for inter-session performance, and further investigation is needed to correct this with a more detailed architecture search targeted at improving inter-subject performance.